 The RPC server is unavailable error means your Windows computer is having a problem with communication with other devices or machines through the network you use.

 If you get this error, don’t worry.
 Most Windows users are able to resolve it with one of the following solutions.
-You may not have to try all of these solutions; just work from the top down until you find the one that works:
+You may not have to try all of these solutions; just work from the top down until you find the one that works for you: